 No kidding, right?
-When I was first married this verse was my husband’s ‘trump-card’ when we were in an argument.
-I would be prattling on in self-defense, or with some string of irrelevant angry-accusations, and all of sudden- in a triumphantly low and calm voice- my husband would say, “When words are many, transgression is not lacking.”
-That statement would usually provide a momentary cease-fire in our fight, an opportunity to consider the questions ‘Is what I am saying right now pleasing to God?’ or ‘Have I said too much?’
+When I was first married, this verse was my husband’s ‘trump-card’ when we were in an argument.
+I would be prattling on in self-defense or with some irrelevant angry-accusations.
+All of a sudden (in a triumphantly low and calm voice), my husband would say, “When words are many, transgression is not lacking.”
+That statement would usually provide a momentary cease-fire in our fight.
+It was an opportunity to consider the questions, ‘Is what I am saying right now pleasing to God?’ or ‘Have I said too much?’
 At that point in the argument, I could do one of two things.
 I could gather my self-justifying thoughts, and “re-load” my semi-automatic mouth.
 Or, I could repent by momentarily putting my mouth on lock, and allow my wayward heart to be quieted by God’s grace (at least until I could speak the truth in love).

-Embarrassingly, I usually chose the former (in the first year of marriage), but eventually I found that the truth of this Proverb is life-saving, soul redeeming, and grace-giving.
-I have found that the truth of the Proverb is life-saving because it often hinders me from entertaining my life-suffocating thoughts, from speaking life-destroying words, and from acting on the many life-corroding impulses of my flesh.
+Embarrassingly, I usually chose the former (in the first year of marriage).
+Still, eventually I found that the truth of this Proverb is life-saving, soul redeeming, and grace-giving.
+I have found that the reality of the Proverb is life-saving because it often hinders me from entertaining my life-suffocating thoughts.
+It also keeps me from speaking life-destroying words, acting on life-corroding impulses of my flesh.
 I have also found that this Proverb is a soul-redeeming truth because it reminds me that it is out of the abundance of my evil heart that I often want to speak.
-This reminder can motivate me (if I yield to its wisdom) to acknowledge the self-centered desires that are motivating the words that I want to say, and an acknowledgment such as this, usually leads to confession and repentance.
-It is in this way, that the truth of this Proverb has become soul-redeeming for me, for confession and repentance are both fruits of the soul-redeeming, sanctifying grace work of God.
-And, finally, I have also found that this Proverb is grace-giving.
-I have found it to be grace-giving because when I do not relieve an emotional unrest in my soul and my desire for justification before others with my “American right to freedom of speech”- I am forced to prayer.
-Since prayer carries me to the throne of God’s all-sufficient grace, and sets me at rest in the mighty stronghold of God’s redeeming, grace- this Proverb has become for me a grace-giving truth, as well.

 In short, this verse is a ‘check-point’ for my soul.
-Because now, eighteen years later, although I still have disagreements with my husband, this verse has become to me a door of hope (not a call for a ‘momentary cease fire’).
-For, when I feel myself heading towards the weapon’s armory of my fallen heart; about to go into ‘attack mode’ with my Best Beloved (or someone else), wisdom’s flare often lights-up the caverns of my momentarily-darkened soul, reminding me “When words are many, transgression is not lacking, but whoever restrains his lips is prudent.”
+Because now, eighteen years later, although I still have disagreements with my husband, this verse has become to me a door of hope (not a call for a ‘momentary cease-fire’).
+For, when I feel myself heading towards the weapon’s armory of my fallen heart, about to go into ‘attack mode’ with my mouth, – wisdom’s flare lights-up the caverns of my momentarily-darkened soul.
+It reminds me, “When words are many, transgression is not lacking, but whoever restrains his lips is prudent.”